JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 ![the hospital](screen_module_the_hospital-2.gif)

-The content, text, title end image. that is displayed is generated from joomla articles.
+The content, text, title and image. that are displayed are generated from joomla articles.

 ![the hospital](screen_content_the_hospital.png)
 ![the hospital](screen_img_the_hospital.png)

-For the module to stay with the theme of appearance, the module class suffix and head should be applied according to the image as well as the module style and the head tag:
+For the module to use the Utafiti style, the module class suffix and header class should be as follows (Including preceding spaces), as well as the module style and the head tag select options:

+Module class suffix:

+     utafiti-know-more

+Header class:

+    zen-center zen-line

 ![our services ](screen_hospital_sufx.png)

-## Module Our Team
+## Module OUR TEAM

 ![our team](screen_profi.png)